HL7/davinci-alerts/source/pages/index.md

 ### Scenarios

 Notifications can be generated for many scenarios.
-The [2019 CMS 45 CFR Part 156 NPRM] focuses on hospitalization due to significant issues that can occur if a patient is not followed appropriately after acute care.
-The initial version of this Implementation Guide will focus on the Admission and Discharge Scenarios, basically anything that would create an encounter in a patient care record.
-The framework as defined may support the other scenarios as listed below and work will continue on this in future versions of the Implementation Guide or supplemental or compantion guides in collaboration with domain experts for each scenario.

-#### Initial Phase:
+#### Initial Phase
 {:.no_toc}

+The initial version of this
+Implementation Guide will focus on these Admission and Discharge Scenarios, basically anything that would create an encounter in a patient care record.

 - Emergency and Inpatient Admissions
 - Admission for Observation
 - Admission for special services, such as outpatient surgery
 - Encounter/Visit Notification for ambulatory services
 - Discharges/Visit ends

 #### Potential Future Scenarios

-These scenarios may be defined in cooperation with the appropriate HL7 International Working Group for inclusion in a future version of this guide:
+The framework as defined can support the other scenarios as listed below.
+Work is planned to document them in future publications in collaboration with domain experts such as public health.:

 {:.no_toc}

 -   Lab Results